maggiebasta/lung-cancer-thesis/segmentation/README.md

 ## unet_3D

 This folder is a work in progress.
-It contains initial exploratory work into a 3D architecture, but is incompelte.
+It contains initial exploratory work into a 3D architecture, but is **incomplete**.

 ## aapm